 School’s out for summer and now you have the kids at home full-time.
-Even though you’re keeping them busy with summer camps, family reunions, and other summer activities, this season is a critical time for children academically.
-When children don’t have the structure and repetition of a school routine, they sometimes fall prey to the “summer slide,” aka academic regression that can reduce the progress they made in the previous school year and set them up for a rocky start in the next school one.
+Sometimes it’s difficult to know what to do with your children when they’re sat at home bored and saying ‘no’ to everything you suggest.
+Summer camps are an excellent way to give your child the school structure with plenty of fun activities that will wear them out; I considered sending my child to Ravenscroft school for the fun summer camps and programs they provide, but instead, I made the exhausting choice of keeping my children at home!
+You can visit website for more details if you wish, if you don’t want your children to fall prey to the “summer slide,” aka academic regression that can reduce the progress they made in the previous school year and set them up for a rocky start in the next school one.
 If you’re not sure how to keep your child on track, here are seven tips to avoid academic regression during the summer.

 1. Read, Read and Read Some More!

 Every summer since my children were able to read, I always signed them up for free summer reading programs sponsored by my local library.
 Most library programs offer summer reading programs with incentives and rewards for participating children.
 Encourage your children to read non-fiction, fiction, ebooks, poetry, and newspapers out loud with you.
 For most children, 20 minutes per day is an appropriate amount of time to read.
 Consistent reading is the single most important thing your children can do to prevent the “slide.”

 2. Focus on Math

 Math, sometimes even more than reading, is the subject that slips most during the summer.
 If your child uses online math programs during the school year, work with their teacher and school administrators to ensure he or she retains access to these sites during the summer, then have them spend at least 20 minutes per day doing math facts.